tic-tac-token/ttt-book/src/chapters/1/reading-the-tests.md

     }
 ```

 If you've used an xUnit style test framework before, this should all be pretty familiar.
-With the exception of a few keywords, this looks a lot like Javascript.
+In fact, with the exception of a few keywords, this looks a lot like Java or Javascript.